 Shahana Hanif represents the 39th Council District, which includes parts of Kensington, Borough Park, Windsor Terrace, Park Slope, Gowanus, Carroll Gardens, Cobble Hill, and the Columbia Waterfront.

 Shahana is the first Muslim woman elected to the New York City Council, and the first woman to represent the 39th District.
-She will bring our movement’s work for transformational change and a feminist, anti-racist city to City Hall.
-She is committed to ensuring every constituent is heard.
-She will work to address block by block sanitation issues, promote education equity across classrooms, expand open streets and funding for parks and playgrounds, implement flooding resilient housing infrastructure, fight big real estate and corporations, and center the needs of women, youth, immigrants, and seniors.
+In her first term, she introduced several pieces of transformative legislation, from a mandatory universal residential composting program to seven paid days of sick leave for gig workers and other independent contractors.
+On the community level, Shahana and her staff are working to address block-by-block sanitation issues, promote education equity across classrooms, expand open streets and funding for parks and playgrounds, implement flooding resilient housing infrastructure, and center the needs of women, youth, immigrants, and seniors.

 Shahana attended PS 230 in Kensington and earned a Bachelor’s degree in Women’s and Gender Studies at Brooklyn College.
-She lives in Kensington with her cat, Babe.
+She lives in Gowanus with her cat, Babe.